karanpraharaj/academic-kickstart/content/post/lexico-semantic/index.md

-*This blog post is based on the work carried out under the supervision of Prof. Gaël Dias.
-Other contributors to this work are his PhD students, Nesrine Bannour and Houssam Akhmouch.*
+*This blog post is based on the work carried out with Nesrine Bannour and Houssam Akhmouch, under the supervision of Prof. Gaël Dias.*